SitRep: Trump and Flynn’s Syria War Plans; Mattis’ Tough Iran Talk; Big Week for Trump Nominees

 Trump, Flynn, Putin, and Aleppo.
 Throughout the presidential election, Donald Trump promised he would hit the Islamic State hard and “quickly” wipe the group off the face of the earth.
 Keeping with other vague promises, he declined to share with the public his plans to do so.
 But with a limited number of options beyond increasing bombing runs, sending more advisors, and greenlighting additional commando raids against ISIS leadership, there’s one thing he can do: send U.S. ground troops into Syria.

 Trump’s national security advisor, Mike Flynn, has already floated the idea, FP’s Dan De Luce and Paul McLeary report, including splitting Syria into sectors administered by Washington, Moscow, and other allied nations.
-But the big fight will be for the group’s de facto capital of Aleppo.
+But the big fight will be for the group’s de facto capital of Raqqa.
 And it’s there that trained ground troops will be key in pushing ISIS out of the city.

 Trump has shown himself to be wary of partners however, and has dismissed the U.S.-backed Kurdish and Syrian Arab rebels currently pushing toward the city.
 “That could mean outsourcing Raqqa to other forces, such as Russian aircraft, Iranian militias, and Syrian troops,” FP says, “though that would likely mean an unpalatable civilian carnage.”
 In the end, according to some analysts, instead of a small U.S.-armed rebel force moving on the city, it’s much more likely that Russian and Iranian-backed fighters will isolate and bomb the city into bloody submission.